What Is Thai Ginger Chicken?

 Why does my Thai ginger chicken taste mild when it should taste like ginger?

 Not enough ginger, or it was minced instead of julienned.
 Minced ginger disperses into the sauce and the flavor becomes background.
 Julienned ginger stays present in the dish as something you can find and taste.
 Use at least two thumb-sized pieces of fresh ginger per four servings, cut into thin matchsticks.
-Taste the raw ginger before it goes into the dish — if it does not taste sharp and warm and slightly spicy, it is old.
+Taste the raw ginger before it goes into the dish.
+If it does not taste sharp and warm and slightly spicy, it is old.
 Fresh ginger has a brightness that older ginger loses.

 Can I use ground ginger instead of fresh ginger for Thai ginger chicken?